cfpb/grasshopper/README.md

 #### Loading address data

+The `grasshopper-loader` projects comes with some small test data files.
+You can load state address point and Census TIGER line data as follows:

+        docker-compose run loader ./grasshopper-loader.js --data test/data/new_york.json
+        docker-compose run loader ./tiger.js -d test/data/tiger/

-The default Compose setup mounts the local `grasshopper-loader/test/data` directory into the container, so you can place files in that directory, and load them without having to rebuild.
+The default Compose setup also mounts the local `grasshopper-loader/test/data` directory into the container, so you can place files there, and load them without having to rebuild.

-        docker-compose run loader
+        docker-compose run loader ./grasshopper-loader.js -d test/data/{{path/to/your/data}}
-        node grasshopper-loader.js -d test/data/{{path/to/your/data}}

 For further details on loading data, see [grasshopper-loader](https://github.com/cfpb/grasshopper-loader).